 Growing Elderly Population

 People 65 years old and older in the United States comprise about 15% of the population.
 In 2014, the number of those 65 years and older was 46.2 million.
 This number is expected to grow dramatically in coming years.
 By 2040, this group will make up 21% of the population.
-By 2060, there is an estimated 98 million people in this group.
+By 2060, there will be an estimated 98 million people in this group.
 As you can see, the elderly population is growing and will continue to grow in the future.
 This means that nursing home facilities cannot ignore this problem in the hopes that it will go away.
 They need to alter their facilities and their practices to accommodate this large number of senior citizens.

 Taking Care of the Elderly